ETTAAJ/RENTAL-CARS/README.md

    - Example: `25` for 25% off
 6. Click "Update Car"
 7. Discount badge will appear on car card automatically

+### Currency Management System

+The system includes a complete Currency Management CRUD system that allows you to manage all currencies dynamically.

+#### Features

+- **Add Currencies**: Add unlimited currencies with code, name, symbol, and exchange rate
+- **Edit Currencies**: Update currency information and exchange rates
+- **Delete Currencies**: Remove currencies (base currency cannot be deleted)
+- **Set Base Currency**: Change the base currency dynamically (all rates recalculate automatically)
+- **Card-Based UI**: Modern, responsive card design for easy currency management
+- **Real-Time Updates**: Currency changes reflect immediately across the entire website

+#### How It Works

+1. **Base Currency**: One currency is marked as "base" with a rate of 1.0
+2. **Exchange Rates**: All other currencies have rates relative to the base currency
+3. **Automatic Recalculation**: When you change the base currency, all rates are recalculated
+4. **Dynamic Display**: All prices throughout the site (frontend and admin) use the current base currency
+5. **Database-Driven**: Currencies are stored in the `currencies` table and override config file defaults

+#### Example Workflow

+1. Add USD as base currency (rate: 1.0)
+2. Add EUR with rate: 0.92 (1 USD = 0.92 EUR)
+3. Add GBP with rate: 0.79 (1 USD = 0.79 GBP)
+4. Customers can switch between currencies on the frontend
+5. All prices update automatically based on selected currency

 ---